Donders-Institute/bidscoin/docs/play.rst

 - `North America <https://play-iowa.neurodesk.org/>`__
 - `Australia <https://play-sydney.neurodesk.org/>`__

 After a few seconds you will see a JupyterLab instance in your browser.
-In there, click on the ``Neurodesk`` icon and on your interface of choice (e.g. RDP).
+In there, click on the ``Neurodesktop`` icon and on your interface of choice (e.g. RDP).
 If all goes well, you will get a fully functional Linux desktop interface running in your browser!
 As illustrated below, you can then launch a BIDScoin terminal and play around, for instance by running the `BIDScoin tutorial <./tutorial.html>`__.

 Please visit the `Neurodesk website <https://www.neurodesk.org/>`__ for more information and troubleshooting